-However, since the odds for a double chance bet are going to be less than the odds on a bet of a win for a particular team or for a draw, it will be a downside compared to other types of bet.
+However, because the odds for double chance bets are typically less than the odds on the 1X2, you will lose some of the value.
 For football, this bet is incredibly popular, albeit the significantly lower odds, because it covers the two different options.
-Plus, given football’s lack of predictability makes for an extremely dynamic betting environment with double chance.

 What are the possible markets for double chance betting?

-For the purposes of explaining the three primary situations you can use for a double chance betting, we’re going to use Chelsea and Manchester City as an example.
-In our simulation, the match is being held at Stamford Bridge, so this means that Chelsea’s going to be the home team.
+The match is being held at Stamford Bridge, meaning Chelsea is going to be the home team.
 You essentially have three different possible bets you can place in this betting strategy: